 PayPal: innovator #1 in person-to-person payments

-PayPal’s co-founder Elon Musk was quick to envisage the potential in the internet to transfer money worldwide.
+PayPal’s co-founder Elon Musk was quick to envisage the potential on the internet to transfer money worldwide.
 His selectivity in choosing partners for PayPal gained the company its all-time trust.
 Next, followed some timely acquisitions (VeriSign, Braintree, Venmo, Xoom, Paydiant, Modest), entrance into the online retail market, tie-up with MasterCard.
-With the inception of PayPal’s new line, Secured Card Service, the users could make payments on the websites that did not have PayPal directly but generated a unique MasterCard number on their every checkout.
+With the inception of PayPal’s new line, Secured Card Service, users could make payments on the websites that did not have PayPal directly but generated a unique MasterCard number on their every checkout.
 This alone brought a revenue close to $1.8 billion.
 The number of PayPal’s active registered users has nearly tripled since 2010, showing a 15% year-on-year growth.

 Hence, PayPal’s success hinges on several factors:

 - careful partnerships;

 - timely move into the big time on things like retail POS terminals;

 All in all, the company has a huge potential to stay successful over time.